azsk/AzTS-docs/FAQs/README.md

 4. Go to Configurations under Settings.
 5. Check if setting AuthzSettings__IsPIMEnabled is available.
 If not, add new application setting 'AuthzSettings__IsPIMEnabled' with value as true.
 Click 'OK'.
 (This will enable AzTS to fetch role assignemnts using PIM API calls).
 6. Click 'Save'.
-7. Also check whether MS based graph access are granted to Scanner MI as mentioned above.
-If these permissions are granted post AzTS setup completion, then re-run AzTS setup installation command (Install-AzSKTenantSecuritySolution) with parameter -ScanIdentityHasGraphPermission:$true.
-More details can be found [here](../01-Setup%20and%20getting%20started/README.md#step-6-of-6-run-setup-command)
+7. Additionally, please verify if the necessary Microsoft Graph permissions have been granted to the Scanner Managed Identity (MI), as mentioned earlier.
+If these permissions are granted after the completion of AzTS setup, you will need to rerun the AzTS setup installation command (Install-AzSKTenantSecuritySolution) with the parameter -ScanIdentityHasGraphPermission set to $true.
+For more detailed information, you can refer [here](../01-Setup%20and%20getting%20started/README.md#step-6-of-6-run-setup-command).

 From next AzTS scan run onwards, you should be able to see subsccriptions for which you have PIM based access.

-**3. MS Graph "User.Read.All" for AzTS Internal MI identity**

-AzTS Internal MI is used by AzTS UI to read the list of security groups that the user is a member of.
-For this purpose, internal MI requires 'User.Read.All' permission. </br>If you do not have the required permission, please contact your administrator to get 'User.Read.All' permission for the internal MI in Azure Active Directory using [this PowerShell script](../Scripts/ScriptToGrantGraphPermissionToInternalMI.ps1?raw=1).
-To run this script, you need to provide the object id of the user-assigned managed identity (internal MI) which will available in deployment logs file.
+**3. MS Graph "User.Read.All" for AzTS Internal MI identity** The AzTS Internal Managed Identity (MI) is utilized by the AzTS UI to retrieve the list of security groups that the user belongs to.
+In order to perform this task, the internal MI requires the 'User.Read.All' permission.
+If you don't currently have this permission, kindly reach out to your administrator to request the 'User.Read.All' permission for the internal MI in Azure Active Directory.
+Your administrator can grant this permission by utilizing a provided [PowerShell script](../Scripts/ScriptToGrantGraphPermissionToInternalMI.ps1?raw=1).
+To execute the script, you will need to provide the object ID of the user-assigned managed identity (internal MI), which can be found in the deployment logs file.